thereisnotime/GmodE2Collection/README.md

 # GmodE2Collection

-Expression2 Collection that includes all of my E2s and some other E2s that I like.
+Expression2 Collection that includes all of my E2s and some other external E2s that I like - some are random, some are crappy but all of them will make you happy.

 ## Structure